balfieri/aws/README.md

 Once all instances have been harvested and deleted, they should all be in the shutting-down or terminated state.
 After about 15 minutes, terminated instances will drop off the <b>my_insts</b> list.</p>

-# A Convenient Script to Launch and Harvest Results
+# A Canonical Way to Launch and Harvest Results

 This section discusses a convenient script to canonically launch an application on multiple instances and harvest the results.
-It uses the above scripts and ties it all together.
+It sits on top of the above scripts and ties everything together.
+But you must first follow some simple rules.

 (coming soon)